Elektroarzt/floragrow/README.md

 For details on the topics see website of the manufacturer.

 ### ESPhome
-For direct integration into Home Assistant, ESPhome configuration files also can be downloaded from the [manufacturer site](https://github.com/BeFlE/SoMoSe).
+For direct integration into Home Assistant, ESPhome configuration files also can be downloaded from the sensor [manufacturer site](https://github.com/BeFlE/SoMoSe).

 ### Mechanics
-All components are assembled on the PCB and mounted into the housing.
+All components are soldered to the PCB and mounted into the housing.
 The whole circuit is potted with 2 components resin to ensure outdoor capability.
 If someone is interested in a complete device including all parts (PCBA, ESP32, housing, etc.) you can contact me under elektroarzt@digital-filestore.de.

 https://github.com/Elektroarzt/floragrow/assets/61664171/9023889c-925e-4a48-a43b-feb629170dae